Tellusant/docs/articles-posts/polusim-business-impact.md

 Decisions become less reactive and more forward-looking, grounded in a consistent and empirically validated view of demand, pricing, and market dynamics.

-***Together, they represent new organizational capabilities that builds the structural capital (TFP) of the enterprise.*** By pursuing this, resource allocation errors will be reduced.
+***Together, they represent new organizational capabilities that build the structural capital (TFP) of the enterprise.*** By pursuing this, resource allocation errors will be reduced.

 ## Operating Level Logic and Language